LLM, SJD, and Exchange A to Z at the U

 • CHARACTER AND FITNESS

 We encourage you to read the rules of admission to the bar of the state where you intend to practice law.
 The National Conference of Bar Examiners provides information on each state's requirements regarding character, fitness, and other qualifications.
 Applicants have a continuing duty throughout the admission process to report any changes in the information provided in the application to ensure that it remains complete and accurate.
-The failure to provide honest and accurate information throughout the law school admission process may result in a delay or denial of admission to the bar.
+The failure to provide honest and accurate information throughout the law school may result in a delay or denial of admission to the bar.

 • Contact Natalie Nava in the Office of Admissions if you have any questions regarding disclosures or amendments to your Miami Law application.